stolostron/multicloud-operators-subscription-release/README.md

 ## What is the multicloud-operators-subscription-release?

-The `multicloud-operators-subscription-release` is composed of the helmrelease controller which will manage the helmrelease CR, download the chart from the helmrepo or github and then call the operator-sdk helm-operator reconcile to start the deployment of each chart.
+The `multicloud-operators-subscription-release` is composed of the helmrelease controller which will manage the helmrelease CR.
+Download the chart from the helmrepo or github and then call the operator-sdk helm-operator reconcile to start the deployment of each chart.

 Go to the [Contributing guide](CONTRIBUTING.md) to learn how to get involved.